IPBee/blockchain/README.md

 Emits `Registered` and `NewVersionRegistered` events.
 * `registerNewVersionMultiply` -- implement `registerNewVersion` logic for each of pair of input data

 Only creator of contract can use write methods.
-You can use [Polygonscan][2] to use these methods.
+You can use [Polygonscan][2] to try these methods.
 You need to click `Connect to Web3` link to connect Metamask browser extension, and you need to have `MATIC` tokens for commission fee.
 Usual commission about `0.0014 MATIC` ~ `$0.003` by current price.

 ### Events (Logs)